AJ-44/discord-gpt-app/README.md

 npm dependencies:
-Whether you are running the app locally or on a cloud server for persistance, you will need to have the dependent packages installed in the same folder as your bot.js using npm install (node.js,openai,discord.js, natural).
+Whether you are running the app locally or on a cloud server for persistance, you will need to have the dependent packages installed in the same folder as your bot.js using npm install (node.js,openai,discord.js).
 Start the bot.js file with the command: node bot.js and it will then be shown as online on discord.

 persistance: